Combat Competition Nerves

-Have a mental game plan ready to prepare you to focus in on competition.
+Have a mental game plan ready to prepare you to focus in on the competition.
 This could be a stretch series you go through, plugging your headphones in and zoning out or having a joke around with teammates to take your mind off things.
-The goal is to keep it consistent, just like your body remembers how to perform a certain skill, your mind will learn and take notice of your pre competition routine and know that this means it is time to focus and prepare for competition.
+The goal is to keep it consistent, just like your body remembers how to perform a certain skill, your mind will learn and take notice of your pre-competition routine and know that this means it is time to focus and prepare for competition.

 2. Cue words

 Learn to develop some cue words during practice that help focus your mind on what you are about to do.
 This could be something to pump you up “let’s do this”; a skill reminder “toe point”; “wrist flick” or something to lower your arousal and anxiety levels “breathe”, “just like in practice”.
-These should be practiced beforehand in the weeks leading up to competition, with the intention for it to be a quick flip switch to bring your mind back to where it needs to be come game day.
+These should be practised beforehand in the weeks leading up to competition, with the intention for it to be a quick flip switch to bring your mind back to where it needs to become game day.

 Too often when we are anxious we feel tense, sick and out of control.
 When this occurs, it is important to be able to bring yourself back into the present moment and to what you need to do.
 Grounding techniques are a great way to do this.
 Focusing your attention on your breathing can help to clear the mind and remove tension from your body.
 Take a big deep breath, inhaling through your nose.
-As you exhale, breathe out through your mouth and focus on relaxing one area of your body each time starting from the top (face, chest, arms, legs, whole body).
+As you exhale, breathe out through your mouth and focus on relaxing one area of your body each time starting from the top (face, chest, arms, legs, whole-body).
 Repeat the word RELAX each time as you breathe out.

 This is your time to enjoy yourself and show off what you have been working so hard to achieve.
 This is where the early morning starts, the weekends in the gym and the late nights cramming homework after practice will all pay off.
 Remember WHY you are competing, who are you doing it for and what you love about the sport that you’re in.
 This is your time to shine.

-“I hope you enjoyed this weeks blog, it’s something I’ve been wanting to write for a while.
+“I hope you enjoyed this week’s blog, it’s something I’ve been wanting to write for a while.
 I remember as an athlete I would feel this overwhelming stress hit me as I lined up on the blocks ready to dive into a 400m race.
-It took me a while before I realised I could actually do something about it using techniques like I discussed above.
+It took me a while before I realised I could actually do something about it using techniques as I discussed above.
 From one athlete to another, this stuff actually helps!” – Kathryn